Why You Shouldn't Be Looking for a Piece to Your Puzzle

-The older we are, the more established we become in our habits, routines, locations, likes and dislikes.
+Love can be elusive, but does it have to be?
+In an age of abundance, is it possible that you are overlooking those that could be your perfect match?
+The older we are, the more established we become in our habits, routines, locations, likes, and dislikes.
 You have an amazing career, a place to call home that you love, and a very comfortable routine.
 Where do you plan on fitting someone into that?
 What happens when you meet someone that may not think your home is their perfect sanctuary?
 What if they prefer a different routine or lifestyle?
-You love steak, how could you everdate a vegetarian?!
+You love steak, how could you ever date a vegetarian?!

 Instead of looking for someone to fit into your present, find someone you can build a future with.